 We gossip about Jake and Jack.
 They’re scandalized that I have a girlfriend now.
 I explain that Flo and Trudie are also my girlfriends.
 They assume that the girls are all fag hags.
 I tell them about Joan’s strap-on.
 They go further into shock.

 “Are you bi-curious?” one asks.

-“You mean a tourist to gay life?”
+“You mean a tourist to the gay life?”
 I joke.
 “That’s a cop-out.
 All gay teens pray they are bi, until they finally wake up, with their butt in the air and smell where their dicks have been.”

 Father Luke puts a stop to our sensationalizing ourselves.